jamescalnan/Algorithms-that-Changed-the-World-CA/README.md

 ## Project Structure

-- `Boruvkas_Algorithm_Report.pdf`: The technical report detailing the principles, pseudo code, complexity analysis, applications, and potential improvements of Borůvka's algorithm.
+- `Algorithms_that_Changed_the_World_Report.pdf`: The technical report detailing the principles, pseudo code, complexity analysis, applications, and potential improvements of Borůvka's algorithm.
-- `Boruvkas_Algorithm_Source.py`: The Python source code implementing Borůvka's algorithm.
+- `Boruvkas Algorithm.ipynb`: The Python source code implementing Borůvka's algorithm.
 - `Video_Demonstration.mp4`: A short video introducing Borůvka's algorithm and demonstrating the code execution (if the video is hosted online, the link will be provided within the report).

 ## Report Abstract